Mudmen

 Mudmen are a Canadian Celtic rock band.
 They are best known for their singles "5 O'Clock", "Saturday", and "Drink and Fight" as well as their covers of Spirit of the West's "Home for a Rest" and AC/DC's "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)".

 History

 The Mudmen formed in Alvinston/Petrolia in 1998.
-The original band members were vocalist Zoy Nicoles, guitarist Lonny Knapp, bassist Tommy Skilton, drummer Ryan McCaffrey and bagpipe-playing brothers Robby and Sandy Campbell who were the founding members, who had previously been signed with the EMI label under the name The Campbell Brothers.
+The original band members were vocalist Zoy Nicoles, guitarist Lonny Knapp, bassist Tommy Skilton, drummer Ryan McCaffrey, and bagpipe-playing brothers Robby and Sandy Campbell, who were the founding members.
+The Campbell Brothers had previously been signed to the EMI label under their own name.

-In 2001 the Mudmen performed at the Snow Jam festival in Halifax.
-That year the band released a self-titled studio album; a second album, Overrated, was released in 2003.
-The band then toured across Canada with Bif Naked, and played at many festivals, including Edgefest.
+In 2001, the Mudmen performed at the Snow Jam festival in Halifax.
+That year, the band released a self-titled studio album; a second album, Overrated, followed in 2003.
+The band toured across Canada with Bif Naked and performed at several festivals, including Edgefest.

-The Mudmen released 9 studio albums—Mudmen (2001), Overrated (2003), Defending The Kingdom (2005), The High Road (2009), Another Day (2010), Donegal Danny (2012), "Where I Came From" (2013), "Train" (2015), and "Old Plaid Shirt (2016).
+The Mudmen have released 11 studio albums: Mudmen (2001), Overrated (2003), Defending the Kingdom (2005), The High Road (2009), Another Day (2010), Donegal Danny (2012), Where I Came From (2013), Train (2015), Old Plaid Shirt (2016), Best of Mudmen (2021), and Farmers Tan (2022).